dynamicanupam/dynamicanupam.github.io/index.md

-## Professional Summary
----
-A tech enthusiast professional, continuous learner, 11 + years of experience in IT industry and Technology consulting.
-Expertise in Cloud Architecture on Azure, Application Modernization, Cloud Native Development, PaaS Solutioning, Cloud Assessment & Migration, and .NET Full Stack Technologies.

 ## Machine Learning & AI Portfolio
----

 ### Lending Club Case Study using Exploratory Data Analysis

 This case study aims to explore the key factors (or driver variables) influencing loan default, specifically identifying variables that strongly indicate default.
 The finance company can apply this insight to enhance its portfolio and risk assessment.
 The project employs techniques such as Exploratory Data Analysis, distribution plotting, visualization, and Hypothesis Testing to analyze the impact of consumer and loan attributes on default tendencies.